eclipse/kiso-testing/docs/modules_usage/zephyr_auxiliary.rst

 Interacting with a Zephyr test
 ==============================

-The Zephyr auxiliary uses the Twister tool(https://docs.zephyrproject.org/latest/develop/test/twister.html) to execute Zephyr tests from a pykiso test.
+The Zephyr auxiliary uses the :ref:`Twister tool <https://docs.zephyrproject.org/latest/develop/test/twister.html>` to execute Zephyr tests from a pykiso test.
 A common use case is a pykiso test that interacts with a test on an embedded device via a communication interface.

 Prerequisites